-The next way to make money by blogging is to sell an informational product.
-This could be a PDF, plans or instructions, or even an eBook—it really doesn't matter.
-The idea here is that you have an info product on your website that you refer people to and if you convince them that their's enough value, they'll buy it.
+The next idea that will help you figure out how to make money blogging is selling digital products.
+This could be a PDF, plans or instructions, apps, online courses, or even an eBook—it doesn’t matter.
+The idea here is that you have your own products for sale on your website that you refer people to, and if you convince them that there’s enough value, they’ll buy it.

-1. Choose a product complementary to your website visitors
+1. Choose a product complementary to your site visitors for blog traffic

 Figure out who your demographic is and think about what they need.
 For example, my blog focuses on online business.

-Therefore, it would make sense for me to have an eBook on the best practices for affiliate marketing, for example.
+Therefore, it would make sense for me to have an eBook on the best practices for digital marketing and affiliate marketing and other blogs, for example.

-You have to take some time at this step to better understand your audience and figure out what it is that they want.
-This can be difficult because if you're starting out, you don't have much of an audience to speak with.
+You have to take some time at this step to understand your audience better and figure out what they want.
+This can be difficult because you don’t have much of an audience to speak with if you’re starting.

 So, how can you do it?
 Simple.

-Use analytics to understand what your most popular post(s) are on your blog and create an informational product that people who visit those posts would be willing to buy.
+Use analytics to understand your most popular post(s) on your blog and create an informational product that people who visit those posts would be willing to buy.

 2. Create an outline

-Next, you need to create an outline for your book, plans, instructions, PDF, or whatever you're making.
-For this, you really need to think from a high-level.
+Next, you need to create an outline for your book, plans, instructions, PDF, or whatever you’re making.
+For this, you need to think from a high level.

 Create a full outline that covers all aspects of what your product needs to cover.
-This exercise is going to be very important for you to think through every aspect of the final product.
+This exercise will be very important for you to think through every aspect of the final product.

 3. Write the info product

 Next, you have to write the info product.
-The best way of doing this is to focus on completing one piece at a time.
+Again, the best way of doing this is to focus on completing one piece at a time.

-Don't try to complete it all in one day, just focus on making progress each day for a week or two, or even a month.
-I've written quite a few blog posts in my day and some of these are lengthy.
+Don’t try to complete it all in one day.
+Instead, just focus on making progress each day for a week, two, or even a month.
+I’ve written quite a few blog posts in my day, and some of these are lengthy.

-I've found that the best way to create these types of posts/guides are to work on them each day and not force myself to work on it all at once.
-If I spend too many hours in a given day on one piece of content, I start to lose my creativity and the writing suffers.
-Knowing this, i advise you to create a little bit each day.
+I’ve found that the best way to create these types of posts/guides is to work on them each day and not force myself to work on them all at once.
+If I spend too many hours on one piece of content in a given day, I start to lose my creativity, and my writing suffers.
+So, knowing this, I advise you to create a little bit each day.